emskopp2/documentation/manual/en/developer/hooks/dmsModifyLoadedHooks.md

 ## dmsModifyLoadedDocument

-The "dmsModifyLoadedDocument" hook is triggered for modifying the documents loaded by DmsLoader.
+The "dmsModifyLoadedDocument" hook is triggered for modifying the documents loaded by `DmsLoader`.
 So the properties could be modified.
 It passes the `$document` (existing loaded object) and the `$dbResultDocument` (the database result).
 It expects the modified access right as return value.